 All faculty housed at SPA are evaluated annually on their performance in the prior academic year based on merit criteria adopted by the faculty and contained in SPA’s “Policies, Procedures, and Criteria for the Annual Performance Evaluation of Faculty” (approved by a vote of SPA Faculty in June 2019).
 The university requires faculty to to update their faculty activities in the online Interfolio Faculty Activity Reporting System (FAR), and produce the Annual Review Report which provides the main framework for reporting accomplishments in research, teaching and service.
 The following SPA Interfolio FAR guidance is available:

-In addition to the Interfolio report, faculty also submit an updated CV and a statement of their accomplishments These documents are uploaded to a shared Faculty Affairs folder for review by the APC and the Dean.
+In addition to the Interfolio report, faculty also submit an updated CV and a statement of their accomplishments.
+These documents are uploaded to a shared Faculty Affairs folder for review by the APC and the Dean.
 The due date for these materials varies depending on the university’s schedule, and in 2022 was moved to the Fall with materials due for submission by late August/early September.
 Exact due dates each year will be communicated to faculty via email from the SPA Faculty Affairs Associate Dean and/or Administrator.

 Academic Personnel Committee (APC)

 The Academic Personnel Committee advises the Dean on annual faculty performance ratings to be made by the Dean, using Interfolio reports and faculty statements.
 Upon completion of the annual evaluation of its colleagues, the APC submits a report to the Dean on each TT and IRC faculty member, assessing each faculty member’s performance.
 A copy of this report is simultaneously delivered to the faculty member.

 The APC shall consist of three tenure-track faculty members, including at least one tenured faculty member.
 Additionally, the APC shall include at least one instructional/research/clinical (IRC) faculty member for the purposes of evaluating the professional performance of IRC-track faculty.